RinaldoBenaccetta/kanban-task-management/backend/routes/README.md

-# Routes Folder
+# Router Folder

-Routes define routes within your application.
+Router define routes within your application.
 Fastify provides an easy path to a microservice architecture, in the future you might want to independently deploy some of those.